Contributing

 .

-One challenge here is that Go build errors are not part of the strucutured JSON output (although captured in the stdout) and needs to be looked for in other ways.
+One challenge here is that Go build errors are not always part of the structured JSON output (although captured in the stdout) and needs to be looked for in other ways.

 Another challenge is to properly populate statuses and errors into the